All Episodes

 And people go, Kamala Harris, Kamala Harris.

-Nobody's gonna elect Hamla Harris to anything.
+Nobody's going to elect Kamala Harris to anything.

 She'll sit there.

-He's he's ruling by executive fiat by the stroke of a pen and bypassing the legislative branch of government.
+He's ruling by executive fiat by the stroke of a pen and bypassing the legislative branch of government.

 But if you look at the executive orders, they don't mean anything.

-It's their theoretical orders.
+They're theoretical orders.

-He's not doing anything other than trying to blind people by the light to his incompetence.
+And he's not doing anything other than trying to blind people by the light to his incompetence.

 That's all this is about.